aymara-ai/aymara-sdk/README.md

 Use Aymara to create custom red team tests.

 1. 🦺 **Safety**.
 Input text describing the content your genAI is(n't) allowed to generate & get a test to assess your genAI's compliance.
-(Text-to-image coming soon.)
+Text-to-text and text-to-image.

 2. 🧨 **Jailbreaks**.
 Input your genAI's system prompt & get a test to assess your genAI's ability to follow your instructions when tested across hundreds of jailbreaks.

-3. 🎯 **Accuracy** (coming soon).
+3. 🎯 **Accuracy**.
 Input text from the knowledge base your genAI should know & get a test to assess the accuracy (& hallucinations) of your genAI's answers.

+4. 🔄 **Multiturn** (coming soon).
+Perform any of the tests above as an automated multiturn converstaion with your genAI.

 And use Aymara to score your genAI's test answers, get detailed explanations of failing test answers, & receive specific advice to improve the safety & accuracy of your genAI.